metromotive/metromotive.github.io/_posts/2021-06-18-Inertial-Electric-Assist.md

 ## Background

 An electric assist vehicle is one where an electric motor multiplies the effort of a human to propel the vehicle.
-That is to say it incorporates a controller that seeks to make $$F_{motor} = F_{human} \times gain$$.
+That is to say it incorporates a controller that seeks to make $$F_{motor} = F_{human} \cdot gain$$.
 This type of control scheme is extremely common for electric bicycles, as it provides a very intuitive way of controlling the motor's output.

 One of the difficulties in building an electric assist vehicle is measuring the human input in a way that is simple, reliable, and inexpensive.
 In the example of electric-assist bicycles, sensors typically measure pedal torque or chain tension, either directly or indirectly[^1].
 These sensors can be complicated—often requiring a rotating electrical signal to be connected to a non-rotating control system—and require careful calibration.